-This section describes "the design is in a form suitable for use by that person or another person in connection with building work".

-UDIA will be seeking greater clarity as to what this means, and believes worked examples will assist in the transitional process
+This section requires design practitioners to provide a compliance declaration to a person if "the design is in a final form for use by that person or another person in connection with building work".
+UDIA seeks greater clarity as to what constitutes final form.
+UDIA believes that this can be challenging with value engineering and ongoing variations through the design and construction process.